altixco/django-postgres-dokku/README.md

 make webpack-dev
 ```

-The previous command will generate the bundle for webpack and keep watching for changes in the files in order
+The previous command will generate the bundle for webpack once.
-to regenerate the bundle.
-However, if you want to take advantage of the live reload functionality you should
-use the next command instead:
+However, if you want to take advantage of the live reload functionality you should use the next command instead:

 ```
 make webpack-dev-server